DWolf-19/awesome-privacy/README.md

 <img src="assets/check.svg"></img> **Instead use**:
 - [LibreOffice](https://www.libreoffice.org/) - Free and powerful office suite.
 Its clean interface and feature-rich tools help you unleash your creativity and enhance your productivity.
 - [ONLYOFFICE](https://www.onlyoffice.com/) - Free collaborative online office suite comprising viewers and editors for texts, spreadsheets and presentations, forms and PDF.
 Share your docs for viewing, editing, reviewing, commenting, or filling forms.
+- [Calligra](https://calligra.org/) - Office and graphics suite developed by KDE.
+It contains applications for word processing, spreadsheets, presentation, vector graphics, and editing databases.

 ## Operating Systems